Roof inspection after a storm, a short guide

 Check for any damages to the roof surface, such as holes, punctures or roofing material that came loose.
 These do not only pose a risk to the structure but also create a trip hazard.

-Also take note of any areas where water may be pooling.
+You should take note of any areas where water may be pooling.
 Stagnant water may become a cause of a leak, but it also poses a slip risk.
 Be cautious as the surface may be slippery.